jaredm3/BlackjackProject/README.md

 ### Gameplay with CardCounter

-If the user elects to play with the CardCounter, he/she will be able to hear suggestions passed by CardCounter based on the count.
+If the user elects to play with the CardCounter, he/she will be able to see suggestions passed by CardCounter based on the count.
 The CardCounter counts cards based off the popular Hi-Low strategy.
 During gameplay, only one deck is used.
 Once fewer than 8 cards remain in the deck, a new deck is created.